0

 The Lion Club

-Hoxton was not the playground of the middle classes or fashionistas, as it is today.
-There were no clubs, bars, or much of anything really – just youth hangouts like The Lion Club or the many pubs that littered the streets.
+Hoxton was different from the playground of the middle classes or fashionistas as it is today.
+There were no clubs, bars, or much of anything really, just youth hangouts like The Lion Club or the many pubs that littered the streets.
 This meant you had to make your own fun.
-Along with forming a pop group, I picked up a camera and started taking photos of the streets and its people.
+Along with forming a pop group, I picked up a camera and took photos of the streets and its people.

 Hoxton, Hackney, 1980s.